Want to have a better time as an expat in Korea? Find out how to blend in (as best you can) and thrive with this post!

 Things to keep in mind while living in Korea

-Korea, especially Seoul (think New York vs the rest of the U.S.), is a country of extremes.
+It’s a country of extremes.
 Expect extreme weather fluctuations, abrupt changes in air quality, service and food, and friendliness of people you encounter.
 I get the best and the worst service in the world, all in one day.
 Don’t take this personally.
 Life in Korea is hard.
 (I had a taste of it when I worked at a company) Someone could just be having a bad day.

 Korea will also surprise you.
 It’s a one-of-a-kind place.
 You wake up in the morning and have no idea what to expect.
 Being flexible with the things you can’t control and managing what you can will make things easier.